AlexMorgan/es6_notes/intro_to_es6_classes.md

 # Introduction to ES6 Classes

 ES6 Classes are essentially just syntactical sugar for objects and prototypes.
 However, they offer a much cleaner syntax for dealing with javascript objects and they simplify prototypical inheritance.
+The purpose of classes is to keep data private by encapsulating functions as methods and variables as properties of a class instance.

 #Syntax